-It is not possible to make a direct comparison of gravitational fields to electromagnetic fields.
+The properties of energy absorption and emission for a bounded electromagnetic system are of particular interest in our discussion for we wish to compare them with the long term time evolution of the absorption and emission of fields in a bounded gravitational system.
+However, it is not possible to make a direct comparison of gravitational fields to electromagnetic fields.
 Not only are they of vastly different strengths, but gravitational potentials do not share differences in polarity that are characteristic of electric charge.
 Despite glaring differences in their gross outward physical appearance, there are similarities that exist on a more subtle level.
 The kinetic flow of mass whether linear or rotational creates a transversely directed gravitational field that is analogous to the transverse magnetic field caused by current flow.
 The induced gravitomagnetic field, or force, is directed perpendicular to the mass flow and has been used to explain properties of relativistic jets emanating from the cores of quasars and other active galactic nuclei [10].
-It is postulated here that due to mass-energy equivalence an analogous transversely directed force also occurs in response to energy flow.
-Quantum mechanics treats the energy emanating from stars, galaxies, and other celestial objects as observables.
-We require instead a theory of emission that is derived at the quantum level as a four-dimensional action integral, treats energy as a flow rather than an observable, and exhibits effects due to transverse fields analogous to those of gravitomagnetics.
-The particle model of energy emission given by 5) will be helpful in the development of a model that includes transverse fields because it describes quantization as a continuous evolution in time.
+It is postulated that due to massenergy equivalence transversely directed forces occur in response to mass and energy flows of all types and that they may be compared to electromagnetic flows.